sampan501/sampan.me/README.md

 Both of these build commands are configured in the netlify.toml file, so you don't have to worry about them.

 ## Updating dependencies

 Do this with caution.

 - Run `npm update` in the project root

-## Getting started

-This repo is full of references to `example.com`.
-The first thing to do is to replace this with your own site's URL.
-You'll probably want to change all the references to this template repo (e.g. in your package.json file) to your own too.

-The root folder of this repo contains all the config files you need.
-The stuff you'll be editing more regularly is all in the `/src/` directory.

 ### HTML